Ecohackerfarm/powerplant/docs/dev_docs.markdown

     a crop.
 Functional properties specify how the plant directly interacts with its environment, what the plant consumes from the soil, what it produces (food and medicine for human and animal consumption, material for composting), how it interacts with bacteria and insects.
-Permaculture is more concerned about the functional properties than for example the morphological properties of plants.
-For example the pea would have tags "legume", "nitrogen fixation", "nitrogen fixation by Rhizobia".
-Alder is also fixing nitrogen but it has a symbiotic relationship with another
-    bacteria: "nitrogen fixation", "nitrogen fixation by Frankia".
-    - There should be a predefined list of tags.
-Tags should not be invented by users, at least not directly.
+Internally the program has a tree structure and each tag corresponds to a node in this tree, allowing the program to select plants from a more specific/generic functional group.
+In the database only the most specific tag (leaf nodes) of each functional group is needed.
+    - Tag "mycorrhizal" specify that the plant is able to form mycorrhizal associations.
+Most plants are mycorrhizal, and all mycorrhizal plants are also companion plants because the fungi can connect with multiple plants.
+The Companionship document is still needed to specify how "compatible" the two plants are for forming a mycorrhizal network.
+      - The program could suggest how to treat beds without digging, to plant some trees, and how to do mycorrhizal inoculation.
   - The property "preferred_climate" can be calculated from CropObservation and WeatherObservation data, so it can be left out.
   - The property "preferred_soil" overlaps with Crop.functions.
+- TODO: To be able to select good companion plants the program should know which pests are living in the environment.
+Location/GardenObservation document that is used to log which insects/pests live in the garden.
+For now the data could be hard-coded for a few different climates/environments.
-- TODO: Build initial lists for all the enums and tag collections.
+- TODO: Build a sketch database with all the needed features.

 ```
 const userSchema = new Schema({